 Rather than considering how to entice customers to use the same card longer, we should consider how to build long-term value for those customers so they choose to stay with us.

 Prepaid issuers, program managers, and processors want prepaid customers to continue the cycle of loading and spending beyond the industry average of approximately 6 months.
-However, despite the increasing numbers of customers who are turning elsewhere for financial services, it’s important to remember that prepaid programs can work as a vital step in engaging customers for the future, and needs change over time.
-Financial institutions must fully anticipate a cardholder’s next need in order to achieve “stickiness” and attract that customer over and over.
+However, despite the increasing numbers of customers who are turning elsewhere for financial services, it’s important to remember that prepaid solutions can work as a vital step in engaging customers for the future, and needs change over time.

 The first step is to identify and suggest other ways to use the current prepaid card.
 For instance, a cardholder that has a large balance but is not paying bills with it could benefit from bill payment services.
 If they set up direct deposit, they could benefit from a savings accounts and advanced budgeting tools.
 If a cash reload occurs, why not recommend several other ways to load, such as remote deposit check capture?
 As the balance rises above a certain limit, you could introduce a different fee structure.
 Once you see their loyalty points reach a certain threshold, why not message them about the best redemption options based on historical behavior?
 By leveraging historical data and trends, you can predict a customer’s needs, earn additional card usage and transform the revenue model.